aregtech/areg-sdk/docs/DEVELOP.md

     </ParamList>
 </Method>
 ```
-In this example the request `SomeRequest2` has 3 parameters, where the last parameter `param3` has default value, and the request is linked the response `SomeResponse` with 1 parameter.
-By default, the request is blocking and it is unblocked when service provider calls response `SomeResponse`, so that it can process the next call of `SomeRequest1`.
-In the generated C++ code, the request has semantic `void requestSomeRequest2(int param1, const NESample::SomeStruct & param2, NESample::SomeEnum param3 = NESample::SomeEnum::Nothing)` and the response `void responseSomeResponse(bool succeeded)`.
+In this example, the request `SomeRequest2` has 3 parameters, where the last parameter `param3` has default value, and the request is linked with response `SomeResponse` with 1 parameter.
+The request is blocking and it is unblocked when response `SomeResponse` is called, so the next call of `SomeRequest1` can be processed.
+In the generated C++ code, the request has semantic `void requestSomeRequest2(int param1, const NESample::SomeStruct & param2, NESample::SomeEnum param3 = NESample::SomeEnum::Nothing)`.

 *An example to demonstrate 2 different requests linked with the same response:*
 ```xml